 First, it provided free wireless internet access on the hotel property.
 Second, it included a breakfast buffet right on the floor.
 Third, we had access to beverages all day.
 Drinks like bottled water, pop, coffee, and juice could be obtained from the fridges located in the eating area at the at the Gold Floor.
 Last, we had access to various delicious snacks all day!
 This was a huge plus for us as C and D like to eat twice their weight in fresh fruit.

 The upgrade meant that we didn’t have to take a cab to the nearest grocery store to stock up on supplies.
 The hotel had tea and canapes during the afternoon and a dessert assortment in the evening.
-As a bonus, a dedicated concierge was also always available to help with all your vacation needs.
+As a bonus, a dedicated concierge was also always available to help with all your vacation needs, like when we needed a taxi/guide to help us explore the historic town of St. George or when we needed help renting a boat.

 Room and amenities